- saurav dhawale

 Conclusion

 Paid content syndication is far more than content distribution.
-It is a targeted, intent-driven channel that places your expertise in front of decision-makers at critical research moments.
+It is a focused, purposeful channel that puts your knowledge in the hands of decision-makers during key research time.